sbazmi90/Calpha-model/README.md

 ## Files and definitions:

-defs.h:
+🔧 defs.h:

 Defines constants, flags, file paths (input and output), simulation and molecular dyanamics parameters.
 This includes force-field selections (FF_BOND, FF_CONT, ...), temperature parameters, sampling parameters, and filenames for input/output.

-global.h
+🔧 global.h

 Declares all global variables and arrays used across different modules (positions, velocities, forces, energy terms, etc.).
 This allows consistent access to simulation state across files such as geometry.c, energy.c, etc.

-geometry.c
+🔧 geometry.c

 Handles the spatial representation of chains and crowders.
 Computes distances, transforms coordinates into the periodic box, and acting on degrees of freedom (bonds, angles, torsions) in Cartesian coordinates.
 It ensures molecules remain within the simulation boundaries, also.

-energy.c
+🔧 energy.c

 Implements all energy and force calculations for molecular interactions, including bonds, angles, torsions, native contacts, and crowding effects.
 For example, it provides functions like bond(), cont(), crowd_bead(), and crowd_crowd() to compute interaction potentials and apply forces.

-obs.c
+🔧 obs.c

 Computes observables like number of native contacts (no_cont), RMSD, radius of gyration, and histograms for bond lengths, angles, and contact maps.
 These are used to analyze simulation trajectories and structural properties.

-misc.c
+🔧 misc.c

 Provides utility functions for simulation and control settings.
 It includes initialization (printinfo()), output of averages, checkpoint saving/loading (write_checkpnt()), and trajectory exports (dumppdb()).

-utils.c
+🔧 utils.c

 Handles file-based input like reading native structure files, contact maps, and writing PDB files.
 Also includes custom random number generators (ran3n) and PDB format export for visualization.

-sampling.c
+🔧 sampling.c

 Implements the Langevin dynamics integrator and simulated tempering routine.
 It handles probabilistic temperature swapping in the simulated tempering scheme, enabling enhanced conformational sampling across temperature landscapes.

-main_fixtemp.c
+🔧 main_fixtemp.c

 Main simulation driver for fixed-temperature molecular dynamics.
 It runs Langevin dynamics at a single temperature, periodically sampling observables and saving system configurations.

-main_simtemp.c
+🔧 main_simtemp.c

 Simulation driver for simulated tempering protocol.
 It includes temperature flipping based on Metropolis-Hastings algorithm and adaptive weight updates (update_g).
-Enables exploration of conformational space by dynamically switching temperatures[Link to paper](https://iopscience.iop.org/article/10.1088/0953-8984/21/32/329801/pdf).
+Enables exploration of conformational space by dynamically switching temperatures ([Marinari and Parisi])(https://iopscience.iop.org/article/10.1088/0953-8984/21/32/329801/pdf).